Where would you rather retire: on a yacht in the Mediterranean, or in a leaky cardboard box on the street?

 Want something more specific?
 Of course you do.
 Don’t invest more than 20 percent of your retirement in the company you work for.
 And don’t invest more than 20 percent in any one industry, such as banks or tech makers.
 After all, if you went all in on tech at the end of 1999, you’d have lost more than 75 percent by August 2002.

 Having the perfect mix of retirement investments used to be super complicated.
-These days, though, it couldn’t be easier.
-Because, just like Mr. Burns in The Simpsons, you can get someone else to do it.
+These days, thanks to index funds and target date funds, it couldn’t be easier.

 That said, be sure to pay attention to the fees charged by funds, too.
 Many index funds offer fees of 0.1 percent or lower, which lets you keep most of your money.
 Others charge fees of 1 to 2 percent or higher.
 Skip those.
 After all, high fees could cost you hundreds of thousands of dollars over the course of your life.
 It’s definitely worth it to shop around.